espruino/EspruinoDocs/puck/Puck.js MIDI.md

 ```

 Then when you next connect to your Puck.js device it will be treated
 as a MIDI instrument.
-When you press the button, a note will be sent
+When you press the button, a MIDI command will be sent
 using the `send` function.

 You can then even use the [Web MIDI APIs](https://webaudio.github.io/web-midi-api/)